theaudaxproject/vps/README.md

 If you are running your wallet from Windows, install PuTTY while the server is being set up.
 You can download PuTTY from here: http://www.putty.org/.
 Skip this step if you are using a Mac--you will use the built in Terminal application instead.

 Once PuTTY is installed, return to the Vultr dashboard to get the login details by clicking on the ... to the right of your server, and select Server Details.

-Windows 10 users can access their VPS through the command line.
-Find out how to do that here: https://www.audaxlabs.org/docs/ssh-in-windows-10-no-more-putty

 ## Accessing your VPS via SSH